alphatroya/assetmate-cli/README.md

 Convert foreground color mixed with background with given alpha using linear interpolation.
 For cases when designers use alpha value with black colors for color adjustments.

+## Group

+Group all color assets in the separate folder.